PHOTOS: Portraits of 'Gay Warriors' in a Post-DADT World

 What’s the most striking story you’ve heard so far from one of the subjects while taking the photographs?

 Everyone has had a touching story to tell, but Phillip and Stephen's really struck me.
 Phillip Zimmerman was a highly qualified Arabic and Farsi interpreter in the Navy, until they kicked him out in 1986 for being gay.
 He lost a career that meant the world to him; the loss and rejection haunted him for 25 years, until "don't ask, don't tell" was repealed and he could once again serve the country he loves.
 He is now serving the Coast Guard Auxilliary as an Arabic and Farsi interpreter.
 Seeing Phillip beam with pride at being back in uniform, the emotional burden of 25 years melting away and Stephen, his partner of 17 years — now husband — supporting him through all of it, brings a tear to my eye every time I look at their picture.

-- Current Issue Meet the New Voice for Dallas 2 hours 28 min ago
+- Current Issue One Issue Still Bucks The Trend for LGBT Equality 2 hours 22 min ago

 - Commentary Op-ed: 'License to Discriminate' Bills Will Keep Coming 4:00 AM

 - Women Ellen's Oscars' Selfie Gets Simpson-ized!
 March 06 2014 7:56 PM

 - Travel General Motors Hopes to Impress You at Mammoth Gay Ski Week March 06 2014 7:24 PM

 - Women WATCH: American Idol's Out Contestant MK Nobilette Does 'Drops of Jupiter' March 06 2014 7:18 PM